 Selecting a Contractor

 When there is no direct labour that can carry out work and consideration is being paid to appoint a contractor to carry out a task for/on your behalf, the first consideration must be to prepare a detailed specification for the work required.
-Consult the Process flow chart to determine whether in house staff (direct labour) or a contractor has already been assessed and approved by the university for the type of activity required.
-Contractor lists are available using the links provided in the right hand column (within the blue box).
+Consult the Process Flow Chart (link on right) to determine whether in-house staff (direct labour) or a contractor has already been assessed and approved by the university for the type of activity required.
+Contractor lists are available using the links provided in the right hand column.

-Each Department will have a trained member of staff who has undergone Contractor Management training.
+Each department will have one or more trained members of staff who has undergone Contractor Management training.
 This person throughout these pages is termed, 'Departmental Representative'.

 The 'Departmental Representative' will check: